Deprecated-Dependencies/meme-craft-documents/api-notes.md

 # Imgflip API Notes

 The full documentation of the [Imgflip API](https://imgflip.com/api) is very light.
-Below are a series of Thunderclient requests to show different possible use cases for our needs.
+Below are a series of API requests to show different possible use cases for our needs.

 Some things to note about the API data: